 Capital loss carryovers which can reduce your future taxes

 Prepaid memberships (or prepaid anything!)

 Loyalty programs such as point, cash, or cash convertible accumulations

 When it comes to identifying assets, it’s okay to “overthink it” even if the items may seem petty or really don’t have much value at this time.
 While you don’t want to complicate the division of assets with frivolous claims, at least you will feel confident that you have done your own due diligence and have given careful thought to this process.
 Our attorneys will help you identify those seemingly obscure assets, and decide if or how to use them in your divorce negotiation.

 Negotiating for the Best Distribution of Assets During Divorce

 All of your assets should be looked at in a very objective way and that is precisely why, if you are considering divorce, you need skilled counsel to represent your best interests.
-You deserve to have an experienced divorce lawyer from In Law We Trust, P.A. who specializes in the issues that men face in divorce.
+You deserve to have an experienced divorce lawyer from In Law We Trust Divorce and Family Lawyers who specializes in the issues that men face in divorce.

 Call The Family Law Experts Men Trust (813) 415-3510